 10 Causes of Speech Anxiety that Create Fear of Public Speaking

 Want an attention-grabber the next time you give a speech?
 How about this: Fear of public speaking ranks far above death as the fear people most often mention!

-The Prevalent of Fear of Public Speaking
+The Prevalence of Fear of Public Speaking

 To be fair, heights, insects, and deep water also rank above death in the most commonly cited survey.
 That's from The Book of Lists, which in 1977 reproduced a 1973 survey by Bruskin Associates.* Here's the full ranking of the "14 worst human fears": 1.
 Speaking before a group 2.
 Heights 3.
 Insects and Bugs 4.
 Financial Problems 5.
 Deep Water.
 6. Sickness 7.
 Death 8.
 Flying 9.Loneliness 10.
 Dogs 11.
 Driving in a Car 12.
 Darkness 13.
 Elevators.
 14. Escalators.

-Speech Anxiety Among Professionals
+Speech Anxiety and Stage Fright Among Professionals

 1. Self-consciousness in front of large groups.
 This is probably the most frequently named reason people feel performance anxiety while speaking.
 It's very common for a speech coach to hear: "I'm fine talking to small groups.
 But when it's people (or a similarly "large" number), I get really anxious."
 Two strategies will help: (1) Remember that the people in a sizable audience are exactly the same ones you talk to individually, and (2) Concentrate on having a conversation with your listeners.
 You'll be at your best in every way.

 8. Discomfort with your own body and movement.
-Did you ever consider that you're perfectly at ease physically when talking with friends, but the minute you get up in front of a large audience you're an octopus without an ocean?
-Can't you hear yourself?
-"Did I always move this way?"
-"What are these appendages for?!"
+Did you ever consider that you're perfectly at ease physically with friends, but the minute you get up in front of an audience you sometimes feel like an octopus without an ocean?
 Self-consciousness soars when you're fearful about speaking in public, and along with that comes extreme body self-awareness.
-Think back to the tip above about having a conversation, which will help you move easily.
+Think back to the tip above about having a conversation with listeners, which should help you feel more comfortable physically.
 Also, pay attention to how you stand, sit, gesture, and move when you're with friends.
-Then work on recreating that with larger audiences.
-Here are 5 key body language techniques of effective public speaking.
-And here are 5 body language errors that will sink your presentation.
+Then work on recreating your natural movement with larger audiences.
+Here are 5 secrets of powerful body language for effective public speaking.